 Unfortunately, I hear a lot of times that partners go to get help and they are given a program to follow…and there isn’t a lot of room for individual needs and unique treatment opportunities.
 The therapist is looking at a “one size fits all” way of working with partners.
 I’ve never found this to work.

 Betrayal Trauma Recovery Only Gives Personal Assistance For Betrayal And Abuse Survivors

-Anne: This is why we don’t have pre-recorded modules at Betrayal Trauma Recovery.
-We don’t have pre-recorded classes.
+Anne: This is why we don’t have static modules at Betrayal Trauma Recovery.
+We don’t have static classes.
 All of our educational materials are free to everyone.
 The support calls and groups and a crisis drop-in group that we will begin soon have individual assistance from an APSATS coach.
 This is where the real change can begin.

 Dr. Steffens: We deal with the real person who is in front of us, with their unique history, their unique now, their unique strengths, their unique personality so people can’t be put in a module and expect it to work for everyone.

 So, just ask questions.
 Ask questions about how to work with partners.
 What is their belief about how this happened; what is their understanding around the model of co-dependency and co-addiction verses trauma.
 What books have you read?
 What training do you have?

 I’m always encouraging people to find someone who has specific training.
 As clinician (I’m both a clinician and a coach so I’m putting on my clinician hat), I am bound by ethical codes that say if I am declaring I am a specialist in something, I better be able to demonstrate that I have specialized training, experience, and supervision in that area.